NiveditaBSM/SakshamProject/README.md

 # SakshamProject
-Devloping the website for Saksham
+Devloping the website for Saksham, an NGO working for upliftment of underpriviledge children